 Flores graduated from Texas A&M University -- Kingsville with a bachelor’s degree in Kinesiology.
 He is from Victoria, Texas.

-Flores and his fiancé Katrina reside in San Antonio and are parents to two-year-old daughter, Kyleigh.
+Flores and his wife Katrina reside in San Antonio and are parents to three-year-old daughter, Kyleigh.

 Mike Light has joined the baseball coaching staff as a student assistant.
 Light is a native of San Antonio, where he graduated from Brennan High School.
 He transferred to OLLU in 2017 from Clarendon College.